From the Doctor to My Son Thomas: Background

-Scottish actor and film director Peter Capaldi was cast in 2013 as the 12th incarnation of the Doctor, (Note: Within the series' narrative, the Doctor is a time travelling, humanoid alien from a race known as the Time Lords.
+Scottish actor and film director Peter Capaldi was cast in 2013 as the twelfth incarnation of the Doctor (Note: Within the series' narrative, the Doctor is a time travelling, humanoid alien from a race known as the Time Lords.
 When the Doctor is critically injured, he can regenerate his body, and in doing so gain a new physical appearance, and with it a distinct new personality; this plot mechanism has allowed the Doctor to be portrayed by a series of actors over the decades since the programme's inception in 1963.) in the BBC science-fiction series Doctor Who.
-His casting was announced on 4 August 2013 in a special BBC programme hosted by Zoe Ball.
-Capaldi first appeared as the Doctor in a cameo in the 50th anniversary special "The Day of the Doctor", before appearing in the 2013 Christmas special "The Time of the Doctor".
+His casting was announced on 4 August 2013, and Capaldi first appeared as the Doctor in a cameo in the 50th anniversary special "The Day of the Doctor", before appearing in the 2013 Christmas special "The Time of the Doctor".
 A lifelong fan of the series, Capaldi had played Lobus Caecilius in the 2008 episode "The Fires of Pompeii" and a civil servant, John Frobisher, in the 2009 spin-off Torchwood: Children of Earth.
 Before taking the role, Capaldi said that he had to seriously consider the increased visibility that would come with the part.
 He said in an interview with Entertainment Weekly that he had been invited to audition for the role of the Eighth Doctor in 1995 before the production of the 1996 TV film, but did not go because he was unsure if he would get the part and did not wish to be part of a large group of actors turned down for the role.

 Thomas Goodall, from North Baddesley in Hampshire, had been a devoted fan of Doctor Who since the age of two and wrote a letter to Capaldi saying he hoped the actor found success in his new role portraying the Doctor.
 The Goodall family were all fans of Doctor Who, describing themselves as Whovians.
 Thomas decorated his home with objects related to the television series.
 Capaldi wrote back to Thomas thanking him, and sent a note to the child's father Ross Goodall saying that he intended to send a video message.
 Capaldi enclosed guidance to Ross on how to organise a tour of the production studios for Doctor Who.
 Ross subsequently communicated with Capaldi through the actor's agent, to inform him that Thomas's grandmother had died.
 (Helen, aged 72, died in early October 2014.)
 He told Capaldi that his son was not dealing well with the grief from his grandmother's death.
 The family received the subsequent video message to Thomas from Capaldi three weeks after the death of the child's grandmother.